 Factors in Selecting High Speed Tool Steels

-steels.
-The addition of vanadium offers the advantage of greater wear resistance and hot hardness, and steels with intermediate vanadium contents suited for fine and roughing cuts on both hard and soft materials.
+No one composition of high-speed tool steel can meet all cutting tool requirements.
+Tungsten steel T I and M l, M2, and M7 are general-purpose molybdenum steels.
+They more commonly used than other high-speed tool steels.
+They have the highest toughness and good cutting ability.
+But they possess the lowest hot hardness and wear resistance of all the high-speed tool steels.
+The addition of vanadium offers the advantage of greater wear resistance and hot hardness.
+And steels with intermediate vanadium contents suited for fine and roughing cuts on both hard and soft materials.
 The 5% V steel (TI5) especially suited for cutting hard metals and alloys or high-strength steels.
 And particularly suitable for the machining of aluminum, stainless steels, austenitic alloys, and refractory metals.
 Wrought high-vanadium high-speed tool steels are more difficult to grind than their P/M product counterparts.
-The addition of cobalt in various amounts allows still higher hot hardness, the degree of hot hardness being proportional to the cobalt content.
+The addition of cobalt in various amounts allows still higher hot hardness.
+The degree of hot hardness being proportional to the cobalt content.
 Although cobalt steels more brittle than the noncobalt types.
 They give better performance on hard, scaly materials that machined with deep cuts at high speeds.

 Application of High Speed Tool Steel

 Tool Steel High Speed is a cutting tool material used in drilling, milling, turning, threading, boring, broaching, gear cutting and many other machining operations.
 High Speed Steel used for form tools, slitter knives, guillotine knives, parting tools and many other types of cutting tools.
-It cutting tools used in all phases of production and widely used in both machine tools and in portable machine tools.
+It cutting tools used in all phases of production.
+And widely used in both machine tools and in portable machine tools.

 Broadly, high speed steel excels in hardness and abrasion resistance, with different grades trading for toughness, hot hardness or reduced brittleness.
-As a result, these alloys see the most use in industrial cutting tools—tool bits, milling cutters, saw blades, drills, taps, broaches and more.
+As a result, these alloys see the most use in industrial cutting tools. — tool bits, milling cutters, saw blades, drills, taps, broaches and more.

-Tools made of high speed steel frequently keep a sharp edge for longer than other carbon steels, and the variety of grades and surface treatments available provide options for specialized applications.
+Tools made of high speed steel frequently keep a sharp edge for longer than other carbon steels.
+And the variety of grades and surface treatments available provide options for specialized applications.
 These products see use anywhere from woodworking to machining high-grade alloys.

 Conclusion